ca1ming/step-generate-version/README.md

 # step-generate-version

-Sets an environment variable to contain a build nr.
-This step depends on a running instance of (buildnr.herokuapp.com)[http://buildnr.herokuapp.com] or your own instance of the python/django app: (github.com/flenter/versioning_service)[https://github.com/flenter/versioning_service]
+Sets an environment variable to contain a build nr (GENERATED_BUILD_NR).
+This step depends on a running instance of [buildnr.herokuapp.com](http://buildnr.herokuapp.com) or your own instance of the python/django app: [github.com/flenter/versioning_service](https://github.com/flenter/versioning_service)

 For this step you need to: